-A leaflet about enteral feeding and diabetes is available to download on the TREND-UK website (www.trend-uk.org)
+A leaflet about enteral feeding and diabetes is available to download on the Trend Diabetes website (www.trenddiabetes.online)

 People who wish to fast:

 Ensure that people who wish to fast understand that they must always break their fast if hypoglycaemia occurs.
 Guidance for the management of mild and severe hypoglycaemia should be followed as per the section entitled "Treatment".